-Chairman House of Representatives Committee on Aviation, Rep. Nnolim Nnaji has commended the Federal Government for responding to the appeal and concerns expressed by the House Leadership and the its Committee on Aviation by releasing more than half of the trapped foreign airlines’ funds.
+Chairman of the House of Representatives Committee on Aviation, Rep. Nnolim Nnaji, has commended the Federal Government for responding to the appeal and concerns expressed by the House Leadership and its Committee on Aviation by releasing more than half of the trapped foreign airlines’ funds.

-Nnaji also frowned at the insistence of some airlines to sell tickets in dollars while asking them to rescind their decision.
+Nnaji also frowned at some airlines’ insistence on selling tickets in dollars and asked them to rescind their decision.

-He also appealed to the airlines to bring down their fares on Nigerian routes noting that investigations had shown that Nigerian travellers pay higher fares on international routes more than any country in Africa.
+He also appealed to the airlines to lower their fares on Nigerian routes, noting that investigations had shown that Nigerian travellers pay higher fares on international routes than any country in Africa.

-Nnaji also acknowledged the efforts of the Ministries of Aviation and Finance as well as the Central Bank of Nigeria, (CBN) for their roles in making the release of the funds possible.
+Nnaji also acknowledged the efforts of the Ministries of Aviation and Finance and the Central Bank of Nigeria (CBN) for their roles in making the release of the funds possible.

-He equally urged the International Air Transport Association (IATA) and the member airlines to show understanding by rescinding some of the actions they have taken against the country.
+He equally urged the International Air Transport Association (IATA) and the member airlines to show understanding by rescinding some of their actions against the country.

-Meanwhile, relief may have come the way of foreign airlines over the release of $265m by the Central Bank of Nigeria (CBN) to clear outstanding ticket sales, the problem is not yet over as just one-third of the money was said to have been released.
+Meanwhile, while foreign airlines may have felt relieved over the Central Bank of Nigeria (CBN)’s release of $265 m to clear outstanding ticket sales, the problem is not yet over, as just one-third of the money was said to have been released.

-Daily Trust reports the President, Association of Foreign Airlines and Representatives in Nigeria (AFARN), Kingsley Nwokoma as saying that with only a fraction of the trapped $600m released so far, the problem is not yet over.
+Daily Trust reports that Kingsley Nwokoma, president of the Association of Foreign Airlines and Representatives in Nigeria (AFARN), said that with only a fraction of the trapped $600m released so far, the problem is not yet over.

-According to him, there was the need for stakeholders to sit together and devise a holistic measure to address the challenge.
+According to him, stakeholders needed to come together and devise a holistic measure to address the challenge.

-He spoke just as findings by our correspondent indicated that Emirates Airlines which has announced it would suspend flights by Thursday September 1 is yet to rescind its decision.
+He spoke just as our correspondent’s findings indicated that Emirates Airlines, which announced it would suspend flights by Thursday, September 1, has yet to rescind its decision.

-It would be recalled that the airline had taken the decision over its inability to repatriate its $85m ticket sale funds even as other airlines have devised other measures to mitigate the effect of blocked funds.
+It would be recalled that the airline decided to take action due to its inability to repatriate its $85m ticket sale funds, even as other airlines devised other measures to mitigate the effect of blocked funds.

-Speaking with our correspondent, Nwokoma said the release of $265m by the CBN cannot address the pending issue.
+Speaking with our correspondent, Nwokoma said the CBN’s release of $265m cannot address the pending issue.

 Asked if the airlines had received the funds, he noted that the issue would be clearer this week, saying, “Getting the funds to the foreign airlines wouldn’t be an issue.”